wp-plugins/wpbp-video-chat/readme.txt

 Tags: video chat, tinychat, chat, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat Requires at least: 3.6.0
 Tested up to: 4.0
-Stable tag: 1.1.6
+Stable tag: 1.1.7
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-TinyChat full screen video chat for BuddyPress/WordPress, This also has YouTube/SoundCloud for all chatters and now has smileys enabled using my embed file.
+TinyChat full screen video chat for WordPress and BuddyPress, This also has YouTube/SoundCloud for all chatters and now has smileys enabled using my embed file, This now requires users to be logged in to the wordpress site to chat (This was a requested update).

 == Installation ==